nsbradford/VimGPT/README.md

 ```

 ## Roadmap
-- make filename arg optional (on cmd line and elsewhere)
 - More examples
   - Call it WITHIN neovim itself while you're working on something
   - test on multi-page files